 Noam Lubell is Professor of Public International Law and Head of the School of Law at the University of Essex, and also the Rapporteur of the International Law Association's Committee on the Use of Force.
 He has been the Swiss Chair of International Humanitarian Law (Swiss IHL Chair) since 2013.

-The Swiss IHL Chair develops and promotes Geneva Academy expertise in IHL via policy work, cutting-edge research, expert meetings, the development of partnerships and teaching.
+The Swiss IHL Chair develops and promotes the Geneva Academy expertise in IHL via policy work, cutting-edge research, expert meetings, the development of partnerships and teaching.

 On the occasion of the opening of the Spring Semester Noam Lubell, Swiss Chair of International Humanitarian Law, will examine the legal complexities arising from military actions against armed groups that are located in multiple states.